Online Fine Art Market Size and Share

 Paintings accounted for a 38.19% share in 2025, confirming collectors’ enduring preference for physical, historically validated works.
 Liquidity in secondary markets and established appraisal methodologies make canvases the benchmark against which other media trade.
 Sculpture attracts corporate buyers seeking statement pieces for lobbies, while photography commands a smaller but stable demand.

-Digital and NFT art is anticipated to climb at a 6.89% CAGR as blockchain verification, reduced energy footprints, and museum endorsements repair trust.
+Digital and NFT art are anticipated to climb at a 6.89% CAGR as blockchain verification, reduced energy footprints, and museum endorsements repair trust.
 Ethereum’s proof-of-stake transition and the C2PA watermark framework have mitigated environmental and authenticity concerns.
 Online fine art market share for digital media remains modest but growing, buoyed by token-gated utility such as VIP event access and real-time royalties for artists.
 The Metropolitan Museum of Art’s image-recognition AI, launched in 2024, delivers cross-medium authentication, further encouraging institutional buyers to experiment with digital acquisitions.

 Online Fine Art Market: Market Share by Medium